agrostar/zzapi/README.md

 ## Use of Variables

-Variables can be used as values in the following places in the request
+Variables can be used as values in the following places:

 * URL
-* Parameters
+* Parameter valuues
-* Headers
+* Header values
 * Post Body
-* Test values (eg, right side of eq)
+* Test values

-We will follow the bash/zsh convention of using variables:
+We will follow the makefile convention of variables, restircted to the round bracked `()`.

-* $variable if followed by a non-word character or EOL ([a-z0-9_] is considered a word character, everything else is not)
+* `$variable` if followed by a non-word character or EOL
+* `$(variable)`, unless the $ is escaped by a \

+# Environments

+Environments consist of a sequence of variable sets loaded one after the other.
+The file `zz-envs.yaml` describes the environments.
+It is just a list of `{name: somename, varsets: [list of varset files]}`.

+The order of the variable sets is important.
+Each variable set is processed in the order in which it is specified, and the following actions are taken:

+* The variable will be set to the value.
+* It will overwrite any previously set value from previous variable sets.
+* The value itself can contain another variable (which should have already been set).

+A typical directory will have some secrets, some common variables and one variable set for each different environment, eg, production and staging and local.
+We would want them to be loaded in the following example orders:

+* secrets, common, production
-* ${variable}
+* secrets, common, staging

+The variable set _secrets_ may contain different passwords for each environment, eg, `prodpassword` and `stagingpassword`.
+The production and staging variable sets can then use one of these as the value for the variable `password`.
+The variable set `common` will have common variables which can be overridden by the environment specific variables.

+# Runtime Variables

+Variables that are set during run-time using the `capture` option of a request are _not_ written back into any of the variable sets.
+They may overwrite existing variables of the same name loaded from the variable sets during the run session, but they are not saved permanently.

+All the hand-edited YAML files are meant to be that way: they will not be touched by runners or document generators.

 # Runners